anthony-mills/raspberrypi-carputer/README.md

 # Changing the application background

 If you would like to change the image used as the application background.
-Simply overwrite the www/img/background.jpg file with a jpeg image of your choice.
+Simply overwrite the background.jpg file located in the www/img/ folder with a jpeg image of your choice.

 # Credits